-APA (American Psychological Association) is most commonly used to cite sources within the health sciences and social sciences fields.
-This resource, revised according to the 5th edition of the APA manual, offers examples for in-text citations, endnotes/footnotes, and your bibliography or reference page.
+APA (American Psychological Association) is the most commonly used to cite sources for health sciences and social sciences fields.
+This guide, revised according to the 5th edition of the APA manual, offers examples for in-text citations, endnotes/footnotes, and your reference list or bibliography page.

-How you cite a working within your document varies depending on your writing style, whether you are quoting your source directly, and the type of source you are quorting.
+How you cite a working within your document varies depending on your writing style, whether you are quoting your source directly, and the type of source you are quoting.

-If you are directly quoting from a work, you will need to include the author, year of publication, and the page number for the reference (preceded by "p.").
+If you are directly quoting from a work, include the author, year of publication, and the page number for the reference (preceded by "p.").
 Introduce the quotation with a signal phrase that includes the author's last name followed by the date of publication in parentheses.

 According to Jones (1998), "Students often had difficulty using APA style, especially when it was their first time" (p.
 199).
 Jones (1998) found "students often had difficulty using APA style" (p.
 199); what implications does this have for teachers?
 If the author is not named in a signal phrase, place the author's last name, the year of publication, and the page number in parentheses after the quotation.
 She stated, "Students often had difficulty using APA style," (Jones, 1998, p.
 199), but she did not offer an explanation as to why.

-Place direct quotations longer than 40 words in a free-standing block of typewritten lines, and omit quotation marks.
+Direct quotations longer than 40 words should be in a free-standing block of typewritten lines, and omit quotation marks.
 Start the quotation on a new line, indented five spaces from the left margin.
 Type the entire quotation on the new margin, and indent the first line of any subsequent paragraph within the quotation five spaces from the new margin.
 Maintain double-spacing throughout.
 The parenthetical citation should come after the closing punctuation mark.

 Jones's (1998) study found the following:

-Students often had difficulty using APA style, especially when it was their first time citing sources.
-This difficulty could be attributed to the fact that many students failed to purchase a style manual or to ask their teacher for help. (p.
+Students often had difficulty using APA style, especially when it was their first time citing sources. (p.
 199)

-If you are paraphrasing an idea from another work, you only have to make reference to the author and year of publication in your in-text reference, but APA guidelines encourage you to also provide the page number (although it is not required.)
+When paraphrasing, make reference to the author and year of publication in your in-text reference, but APA guidelines encourage you to also provide the page number (not required.)

 According to Jones (1998), APA style is a difficult citation format for first-time learners.